History and function of the Access Disputes Committee

 Disputes arising out of Part D or Condition H11.9(a) of the Network Code (including the Major Project notice provisions) fell to be heard by a TTP.

 Since 1 August 2010, disputes have been determined by the Hearing Chair of either an Access Dispute Adjudication (“ADA”) or a TTP.
-A TTP hearing is still attended by a Panel of four persons drawn from a pool of designated elected members and Network Rail appointees; an ADA Chair is assisted by two Industry Advisors from a retained pool appointed by the ADC.
+A TTP hearing is still attended by a Panel of three persons drawn from a pool of designated elected members and Network Rail appointees; an ADA Chair is assisted by two Industry Advisors from a retained pool appointed by the ADC.

 The composition of the various current bodies and arrangements relevant to their operation is specified in the Access Dispute Resolution Rules.